Translation:It is not a good habit to watch TV and eat at the same time.

 Its all too often we see couples and families in restaurants staring at their phones instead of their companions while eating.

 Who knows the root of this habit originated from watching TV while eating, maybe.
 And that's why the author of the above sentence cautions us so... :-) ;-)

-Best to treat Duolingo as a language learning site, and focus on the grammar rather than the logical, geographical, cultural, ethical, medical, political, moral content of the sentences..
+But jokes apart, I think it is best to treat Duolingo as a language learning site, and focus on the grammar rather than the logical, geographical, cultural, ethical, medical, political, and moral content of the sentences..